bruvzz/oasishub/README.md

 *I know this isn't the best developed script-hub, but this was my first ever script-hub that I developed mainly on my own.*

-- README.md Idea and Inspiration By: [Airwav](https://github.com/Airwav)
+- README.md Idea, Inspiration, and Credits to: [Airwav](https://github.com/Airwav)
 - README.md Made By: [Ducky](https://github.com/bruvzz)